HimoriK/awesome-algorithms/README.md

 * [Data Structures and Algorithms Made Easy](https://www.amazon.in/Data-Structures-Algorithms-Made-Easy/dp/819324527X) - A great way to implement algorithms with their specific programmable tasks.
 * [Data Structures Using C](http://www.amazon.com/Data-Structures-Using-Aaron-Tenenbaum/dp/0131997467) - The basic concepts and usages of data structures.
 * [Elementary Algorithms](https://github.com/liuxinyu95/AlgoXY) - An awesome book about algorithms and data structures.
-* [Grokking Algorithms](http://www.manning.com/bhargava) - An illustrated book on algorithms with practical examples.
 * [Introduction to Algorithms](http://mitpress.mit.edu/books/introduction-algorithms) - Essential!
 * [Real World Algorithms: A Beginner's Guide](https://mitpress.mit.edu/books/real-world-algorithms) - An introduction to algorithms for readers with no background in advanced mathematics or computer science.
 * [Swift Algorithms & Data Structures](http://shop.waynewbishop.com/) - A practical guide to concepts, theory, and code.